Tanushree Banerjee

 project image [Re] Double-Hard Debias: Tailoring Word Embeddings for Gender Bias Mitigation

-Tanushree Banerjee*, Jessica Ereyi*, Kevin Castro*, Danqi Chen, Karthik Narasimhan
+Tanushree Banerjee*, Jessica Ereyi*, Kevin Castro*.
+Advisors: Danqi Chen, Karthik Narasimhan

 Natural Language Processing Course Project, Spring 2022